 National Affordable Housing is monitoring the federal government’s response to Coronavirus (COVID-19).
-As of March 13, 2020, Public Housing Agencies across the nation are closing their doors to the public.
-Most Housing Authorities are still operating and will communicate by phone, email, or mail.
+As of 12/1/2020, majority of Public Housing Agencies across the nation remine closed and communicate only via phone, email, or mail.

 Some offices have drop boxes installed so documents can still be hand-delivered.
 Contact a housing authority or visit its website for details on its current operations.
 To find your local PHA’s contact info, browse by state here.